Taking Courses Over the Summer

 - University of Pittsburgh students who last attended another school at the Pittsburgh campus (such as College of Business Administration or the School of Nursing) but have not enrolled in classes for two consecutive terms (one calendar year), have not attended another institution, and wish to be admitted to the Dietrich School.

 The deadline for reinstatement is August 15 for the fall term, December 15 for the spring term, and one week before the beginning of classes in the summer term or sessions.
-An application fee of $45 is required.
 Students who are reinstated for a particular term but do not enroll for that term must reapply for reinstatement if they wish to attend a later term.

 Applying for a Second Degree

-Students who have earned a bachelor's degree in any University of Pittsburgh school or campus and wish to earn a second undergraduate degree from the Dietrich School should apply through the Office of Student Records, 140 Thackeray Hall.
-Students seeking a second degree will complete the same paperwork provided to reinstatement applicants (see Reinstatement, above), and will also pay the $45 reinstatement fee (can be processed as cash, check, or a money order).
+Students who have earned a bachelor's degree in any University of Pittsburgh school or campus and wish to earn a second undergraduate degree from the Dietrich School should apply through Student Records.
+Students seeking a second degree will complete the same paperwork provided to reinstatement applicants (see Reinstatement, above).
 Applicants should note the following:

 - Course work for the second degree will continue to be recorded on the original University of Pittsburgh undergraduate transcript.